Emu Brewery

-The Emu Brewery was a brewery in Perth, Western Australia, which traced its history to the first decade of the colony.
+The Emu Brewery was a brewery in Perth, Western Australia, which traced its history to the first decade of the Swan River Colony.
 Founded in 1837 by James Stokes as the Albion Brewery, it was located beside the Swan River on a block bounded by Mounts Bay Road, Spring Street and Mount Street.
-The business changed hands — and names — several times, until its ultimate acquisition by competitor the Swan Brewery in 1927.
+The business changed hands several times – and names from Albion Brewery to Stanley Brewery to Emu Brewery – until its ultimate acquisition by competitor Swan Brewery in 1927.